On offer

 Highlight: On a clear day there are views in all directions from the summit of Grisedale Pike including the impressive neighbouring Hopegill Head.

-Option 1 - Derwentwater to Rosthwaite
+Option 1 - Rosthwaite to Derwentbank

 Distance: 6 miles (10km)